dqops/dqo/docs/client/index.md

 ### **Import tables**

-The following example, shows how to start a new background job that will import selected tables.
+Starts a new background job that will import selected tables.

 ```python
 from dqops import client